~ 4 MIN READ

 Effective project management is absolutely critical to the successful execution of any strategic plan.
 In fact, most strategies never get off the ground because there wasn’t a well-organized approach to project management.

 Some organizations have project management offices and experienced team members to take on the challenge, while others divide the project management duties among multiple people on the strategy team.
 Whether you’re fully resourced or not, a beginner or a pro, it’s always smart to learn the latest and greatest strategies.
 Here are eight of the best project management books to read for 2020, recommended by experts in various industries.
+(If you're looking for strategy resources, here's our list of top strategy articles).

 1. Scrum: The Art of Doing Twice the Work in Half the Time by Jeff Sutherland